Ak1mboo/lab3-practice/README.md

 # lab3-practice
-# parcticing edits on new repository
+# practicing edits on new repository